 The Kerid Crater (Kerið) is another popular stop on the Golden Circle Map.
 Kerid is a crater lake created from a volcano which erupted and emptied its magma reserve.
 Once the magma was depleted, the weight of the cone collapsed into the empty magma chamber.
 I really recommend walking down into the crate as it is a lot more breathtaking at eye level than from above.

 The Kerid Crater Lake is the only major stop along the Golden Circle which has an entrance fee.
 The entrance per person is currently 400 ISK, all of which goes towards preserving the area.

-Other stops along Iceland’s Golden Circle
+Other stops documented on my self-drive Golden Circle Map, Iceland

 Faxi Waterfall has located around 12 km from Gullfoss Waterfall and the Geysir Geothermal Area.
 Faxi is a small waterfall, but absolutely worth a visit, as it also not one of the main stops it tends not to be as busy as other stops.
 If you driving the Golden Circle during Summer this would be a great location to stop and have a picnic.